Relationship models

 A rare opportunity for Pakistani therapists to train directly with an international relationship & couples therapy trainer through a live, discussion-based, experiential programme.

-Meet your international trainer
+Meet your INTERNATIONAL TRAINER

 Founder